geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Or from the fires that burn unquench'd beneath,
 Thro' narrow clefts sulphureous odours breathe.
 290

-A city next he reach'd : — as crystal clear,
+A city next he reach'd: — as crystal clear,
 The ramparts high, and domes of salt appear.
 Such was the pile where lovely Bertha dwelt,
 While Ufo's form the strange enchantment felt,